 During the 40+ years of operation, Co.As.It. community services has grown from an Italian community services organisation to a mainstream provider specialising in services for people of culturally and linguistically diverse backgrounds.
 In recognition of its strong ties to the Italian community, the Aged Care Volunteer Visitors Scheme is affectionately referred to “Adopt a Nonna or Nonno”.
 The initiative connects elderly people living in government-funded residential aged care facilities, on home care packages or at risk of social isolation, with young people in their local community.

-A community visitor is a volunteer who is matched with the resident or Home Care Package care recipient and visits them regularly.
+An Aged Care Volunteer Visitor is a volunteer who is matched with the resident or home care package client and visits them once a fortnight for 40 weeks.
 Visits can include:

-The Community Visitors Scheme still remains the only source of contact with the wider community for many Italian residents living in residential aged care homes.
-The program provides companionship to people who live in residential care facilities, who have been identified as being at risk of becoming socially isolated.
-These residents would be at a greater disadvantage if the CVS program did not offer the social, emotional and spiritual support through its CVS volunteers.
+The initiative is the only source of contact with the wider community, for many Italian residents living in residential aged care homes.
+These residents would be at a greater disadvantage without the social, emotional and spiritual of their volunteers.

-- Greatly reduced social, linguistic and cultural isolation on admission into an Aged Care Facility for Italian CALD elderly.
+- greatly reduced social, linguistic and cultural isolation on admission into an aged care facility for Italian elderly;

-- Increased social and recreational contact for frail people still living at home and who through ill health or mobility issues have become isolated and lonely
+- increased social and recreational contact for frail people still living at home who have become isolated and lonely;

-- Heightened awareness of CALD social needs in aged care homes and role CVS Volunteer plays in meeting these social needs
+- heightened awareness of CALD social needs in aged care homes and role ACVVS volunteers play in meeting these needs.

-- Maintaining of a link with older members of the Italian community who have a wealth of historical and anecdotal information.
+- bonding with older members of the Italian community who have a wealth of experience and knowledge;

-- Sharing of community events with someone who cannot participate in them
+- sharing community events with someone who cannot participate in them.